MAXI-CoberLEG Operational Group: Maximizing the benefits of cover crops through winter legume species selection and crop management

 - SubT 1.3.1.- Germination test in different pHs and soil textures

-- SubT 1.3.2.- Agronomic test in winter conditions
+- SubT 1.3.2.- Agronomic test under winter conditions

-- T 2.1 and T2.2.- Evaluate the evolution of the cover in microplot trials: measurement of biomass, yield and phenological state of the lupine
+- T 2.1 and T2.2.- Evaluate the evolution of the cover in microplot trials: measurement of biomass, yield and phenological state of lupine

 - T 3.1. and T 3.2.- Analysis of soil properties in microplot tests